chriskyfung/chriskyfung.github.io/_posts/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 In the web console, navigate to **_Deployment Manager_** to monitor the progress.
 Also, go to **_Compute Engine_** and **_VPC Network > Firewall_** to verify the deployment results.

 Congratulations!
-You should accomplish the lab if you follow all above steps.
+You should accomplish the lab if you follow all the above steps.

 This post has also been published to Medium.
 If you like to read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-configure-a-firewall-and-a-startup-script-with-deployment-manager-342f822e5595).